keiserlab/keiserlab.github.io/jobs/_posts/2016-08-01-postdoc-dnn.md

 #### Qualifications

-Desired, but not strictly required, skills include experience with theano, lasagne/keras, TensorFlow, pandas, and sklearn.
+Desired, but not strictly required, skills include experience with theano, lasagne/keras, TensorFlow, pandas, rdkit, and sklearn.
 Expertise with CUDA and/or massive dataset analysis (e.g., NoSQL, AWS, Google Cloud) is a plus.
-A productive track record with at least profile first-author publication is required.
+A productive track record with at least one major first-author publication is required.
 We seek a driven individual who will lead his/her research independently and communicate frequently and clearly to the field.

 #### Environment